Pietro De Giorgio

-Pietro De Giorgio (born 16 February 1983) is an Italian football coach and former player, currently in charge as caretaker of Potenza.
+Pietro De Giorgio (born 16 February 1983) is an Italian football coach and a former player who is the head coach of club Juve Stabia.

 Playing career

 Born in Praia a Mare, Calabria region, De Giorgio spent a season with Serie D club Battipagliese before he was signed by a professional club San Marino in 2001 in temporary deal from Napoli.
 In January 2002 he left the Serie C2 club for Serie B club Napoli, the parent company of San Marino Calcio at that time.
 In 2002–03 season he was signed by Serie C1 club Cittadella in temporary deal.
 In January 2003, he was signed by Serie B club Messina along with Andrea Gaveglia in co-ownership deals for a total fee of €26,000.
 In June 2003 the deals were renewed.
 De Giorgio also returned to Serie C2 for Melfi after only one appearance in the whole 2002–03 Serie C1.
 In June 2004, the co-ownership deals were extended again.
 However, Napoli went bankrupt at the start of the season.
-Thus, De Giorgio who initially joined Serie C1 club Frosinone in temporary deal, was converted into new co-ownership deal.
+Thus, De Giorgio, who initially joined Serie C1 club Frosinone in a temporary deal, was converted into new co-ownership deal.